Michael J. Smith: Recognition

 Smith was posthumously awarded the Congressional Space Medal of Honor in 2004, along with all crew members lost in the Challenger and Columbia accidents.
-He also received the Defense Distinguished Service Medal (posthumous), the Navy Distinguished Flying Cross, 3 Air Medals, 13 Strike/Flight Air Medals, the Navy Commendation Medal with "V" Device, the Navy Unit Citation, and the Vietnam Cross of Gallantry with Silver Star.
+He also received the Defense Distinguished Service Medal (posthumous), the Navy Distinguished Flying Cross, three Air Medals, 13 Strike/Flight Air Medals, the Navy Commendation Medal with "V" Device, the Navy Unit Citation, and the Vietnam Cross of Gallantry with Silver Star.

-The Michael J. Smith Field airfield in his home town of Beaufort, North Carolina is named after Smith.
+The Michael J. Smith Field airfield in his hometown of Beaufort, North Carolina is named after Smith.

 Smith was portrayed by Brian Kerwin in the 1990 TV movie Challenger.